-Depending on how much you use your knives, they need professional sharpening every six to 12 months.
-A professional knifesmith will determine the right angle for your knife’s bevel edge.
+Depending on how much you use your knives, they need professional sharpening every 6 to 12 months.
+A professional knife smith will determine the correct angle for your knife’s beveled edge.
 They will reinstate its original angle by taking off very small amounts of metal from the blade to create a new edge.
 Any dents, burrs or irregularities can be taken out of the blade with this technique.
 Even broken tips can be fixed!

 Let’s say you just had your knives professionally sharpened.
 They are all shiny and new, sharp as they were on the day you bought them - or even sharper.
 But how do you maintain your knives?

 The next step after professionally sharpening knives is honing them before each use.
 Honing a knife will ensure its blade is centered and straight.
-Honing doesn’t really sharpen a blade, but because it will align it, the blade will appear sharper.
+Honing doesn’t really sharpen a blade, it re-aligns the edge and the blade will appear sharper.
 More on the difference between honing and sharpening here.

-Of course, you would never use a kitchen knife to open a cardboard box (at least you wouldn’t want to tell our master knifesmith and make a grown man cry…), but aside from dulling blades on paper, there’s a knife for every job out there.
+We hope that you would never use a kitchen knife to open a cardboard box (at least you wouldn’t want to tell our master knife smith and make a grown man cry…), this will dull your knives faster and even damage them.
 Make sure you have the basic set of most common knives in your kitchen to be prepared for whatever challenge comes up.
 Not sure which knife to use for what job?
 Check out the Knife Aid Knife Guide.

-Apart from not cleaning your knives at all, the biggest mistake you can make when cleaning your knives is placing them in a dishwasher.
+DO NOT put your knives in the dishwasher!
+This is a common mistake.
 Dishwasher detergent is very abrasive, and the motion inside the dishwasher will cause the knife to rock from side to side and ruin its edge as well as the handle.
 Here are a few tips to bear in mind when cleaning your knives:

 - Clean your knives as soon as you have used them